hassan-aboelseoud/laser-focus/README.md

             * Extract the folder and rename it to "ffmpeg".
             * Move the "ffmpeg" folder to "C:\" (or any location you prefer).
             * Add "C:\ffmpeg\bin" to the PATH variable.
 Instructions on how to do so can be found [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
-        2. Install Manim Community Edition by running
+        2. Install Manim Community Edition by running the command below.
             ```sh
             python -m pip install manim
             ```